Why Serena Williams may still have the edge at the US Open - KVIA

 Although the younger generation still looks up to her, has Serana lost some of her omnipotent aura?

 “It’s not like 10, 15 years ago, whenever Serena and Venus walked around, you could feel what we call ‘locker room respect.’
-With the younger generation, I don’t think they fear that,” Daniela Hantuchova, a former world No. 5 from Slovakia who is now a tennis commentator for Amazon Prime, told CNN Sport in an interview.
+With the younger generation, I don’t think they fear that,” Daniela Hantuchova, a former world No. 5 from Slovakia who is now a tennis commentator for Amazon Prime in the UK, told CNN Sport in an interview.

 READ: ‘It’s like a guy that you know sucks,’ says Serena